wp-plugins/chatmeim-shortcode/readme.txt

 Other ShortCode will be available soon with plugin update.

 == Changelog ==

+= 2.1.0 =
+* Support for hosted domains for all short codes

 = 2.0.3=
 * Support for hosted domain (user status)